lariosm/TeamMNM/README.md

 ## Current Deployment

-You can find a live version of our website [here](https://urent.azurewebsites.net).
+~~You can find a live version of our website here.~~

+NOTE: No longer deployed.

 ## Want to contribute?
 To become a contributor, please follow our contribution guidelines [here](https://bitbucket.org/manuellarios/m-m/src/master/contribute.md).